Autumn 2024

 Le Mondrian Bordeaux les Carmes by Philippe Starck

-Le Mondrian Bordeaux les Carmes, France, opened its doors 2 weeks ago – a new address in Bordeaux’s historic Chartrons district, imagined by architectural designer and artistic director Philippe Starck.
+Le Mondrian Bordeaux Les Carmes opened its doors just two weeks ago in the city’s historic Chartrons district.
+Imagined by architectural designer and artistic director Philippe Starck, the space is truly poetic.

 Inside, Japanese star chef Masaharu Morimoto opens his first restaurant in Europe, ‘Morimoto Bordeaux’ where Asian culinary art and techniques blend with European flavors.
 I loved it.
 It all works beautifully.